typefaceoff/typefaceoff/README.md

 The tool works locally; font files are not uploaded to any server.

-## 🚧 Typefaceoff is in alpha
+## 🚧 Typefaceoff is released!

-Typefaceoff is in early stages of development. *Really.* We envisage it becoming a useful tool for anyone who puts text on a page (Office and Google Docs count!), but it isn’t quite ready for widespread adoption.

-If that doesn’t put you off, give it a spin, and we encourage you to help us build it by giving feedback or making code contributions.
-Check out our [contributing guidelines](./.github/CONTRIBUTING.md) and [open issues](https://github.com/typefaceoff/typefaceoff/issues) to get into it!
+Typefaceoff is released but a little basic.
+We envisage it becoming a useful tool for anyone who puts text on a page (Office and Google Docs count!) so if you're in for an adventure, give it a spin, and we encourage you to help us build upon it by giving feedback or making code contributions.
+Check out our [contributing guidelines](./.github/CONTRIBUTING.md), [ROADMAP](./.github/ROADMAP.md) and [open issues](https://github.com/typefaceoff/typefaceoff/issues) to get into it!

 ## 💾 Development